Georgegriff/griffadev/src/posts/masonry-css/masonry.md

 Now with this example, depending on what your browser supports, you will either get the CSS Grid or the CSS Columns version.

-As long as the `grid-template-rows: masonry` doesn't change between now and more borwsers shipping, we have just written some CSS that will automatically upgrade itself over time, fixing the technical debt/ux "bug" of a wonky bottom and vertical ordering instead of horizontal.
+As long as the `grid-template-rows: masonry` doesn't change between now and more browsers shipping, we have just written some CSS that will automatically upgrade itself over time, fixing the technical debt/UX "bug" of a wonky bottom and vertical ordering instead of horizontal.

 ## Bonus round

-In my implementation I was toying around with having different cards backgrounds every n-th "brick" in the masonry layout.
+In my implementation I was toying around with having different cards backgrounds every nth "brick" in the masonry layout.

 ```css
 .brick:nth-child(4n - 7) {